-If you do not have an HMC or SDMC, complete this procedure to install a PCI adapter with the system power off:
+If you do not have an HMC or SDMC, complete this procedure to install a PCI adapter with the power off:

-- 1. Take appropriate precautions for avoiding electric shock and handling static-sensitive devices.
-For information, see "Safety notices" on page 130 and "Handling static-sensitive devices" on page 135. - 2.
-Determine in which slot to place the PCI adapter.
-For system-specific adapter placement information, see the PCI adapter placement.
+- 1. Complete the prerequisite tasks that are described in "Before you begin" on page 176. - 2.
+Take appropriate precautions for avoiding electric shock and handling static-sensitive devices.
+For information, see "Safety notices" on page 162 and "Handling static-sensitive devices" on page 167. - 3.
+To determine in which slot to place the PCI adapter, refer to the placement information regarding slot restrictions for the adapters that can be used in this system.
+See the PCI adapter placement. - 4.

-- 3. Complete the prerequisite tasks that are described in "Before you begin" on page 143. - 4.
 Stop the system or logical partition.
-For instructions, see "Stopping a system or logical partition" on page 154. - 5.
+For instructions, see "Stopping a system or logical partition" on page 187. - 5.
 Disconnect the power source from the system by unplugging the system. - 6.
-If you are installing, removing, or replacing a PCI adapter in a rack-mounted system, follow these steps to remove the service access cover. - a.
-Open the front rack door. - b.
-Place the system unit in the service position. - c.
-Remove or open the service access cover. - 7.
-If necessary, remove the adapter from the antistatic package.
+If you are installing a PCI adapter in a rack-mounted system or expansion unit, follow these steps: